-As a muscle relaxant and antispasmodic drug, baclofen helps alleviate muscle spasms, stiffness, and pain.
-Doctors may prescribe it to help treat multiple sclerosis, spinal cord injury, and other conditions of the central nervous system.
+Baclofen is a muscle relaxant and antispasmodic drug that helps alleviate muscle spasms, stiffness, and pain.
+Doctors may also prescribe baclofen for multiple sclerosis (MS), spinal cord injury, and other conditions of the central nervous system.

 The drug inhibits the transmission of nerve impulses to reduce muscle contractions and pain.